Generalized covariant prescriptions for averaging cosmological observables: Acknowledgement

 \section{Acknowledgement}

 GF, MG and GM are supported in part by INFN under the program TAsP ({\it Theoretical Astroparticle Physics}).
 GF acknowledges support by FCT under the program {\it Stimulus} with the grant no. CEECIND/04399/2017/CP1387/CT0026.
-MG is supported in part by MIUR under the program NAT-NET ({\it Neutrino and Astroparticle Theory Network}), with the research grant no. 2017W4HA7S (PRIN 2017).
+MG is supported in part by the research grant number 2017W4HA7S {\it ``NAT-NET: Neutrino and Astroparticle Theory Network"} under the program PRIN 2017 funded by the Italian Ministero dell'Universit\`a e della Ricerca (MUR).
+We are also grateful to Julian Adamek, Ruth Durrer and Pierre Fleury for useful discussions about the numerical results.
 Finally, GF, MG and GV wish to thank the hospitality and financial support of the Dipartimento di Fisica and Sezione INFN di Pisa, where an important part of this work has been carried out.